6 Important M&A Trends (2023-2025)

 In a market like this, industry roll-ups are a major way for acquirers to add value.
 They can create economies of scale and value the whole greater than the sum of the parts.

 It’s no surprise then that 62% of PE firms that were actively looking to acquire in 2021 said they were pursuing a rollup strategy.

 Because of this, rollups are on the rise in the fragmented eCommerce industry.

 Thrasio, a company founded in 2018, has sought to consolidate the eCommerce market.

-In just two years, Thrasio has acquired more than 125 Amazon brands.
+In their first two years, Thrasio acquired more than 125 Amazon brands.

 And in 2020 Thrasio was the fastest company to ever reach a valuation of $1 billion.

 This has kicked off a trend in the Amazon third-party seller market.

 Close to a billion dollars was raised by firms and funds looking to acquire Amazon eCommerce brands in 2020.
 And $2.5 billion was raised in just the first four months of 2021 to acquire Amazon brands.

 One of the other largest companies executing this strategy is The Hut Group.